Ques 1. Differentiate between the ideas of the liberals and radicals in Europe (take the time period after the French Revolution).

 Ques 2.
 Why do we say that liberals during this time could not be called ‘democrats’?

 Ans: The liberals opposed the uncontrolled power of dynastic rulers and wanted to safeguard the rights of individuals against governments.
 They also argued for a representative, elected parliamentary government, subject to laws interpreted by a well-trained judiciary that was independent of rulers and officials.
 However, they could not be called democrats.
 They did not believe in universal adult franchise and also did not want the vote for women.
-They felt right to vote should only be for men of property.
+They felt the right to vote should only be for men of property.

 Ques 3.
 How should society, according to liberals and radicals, develop?

 Ans: Liberals and radicals were often property owners and employers.
-Having acquired wealth through industrial ventures and trade, they firmly believed that such efforts should be encouraged — that its profits would be reaped if the work force in the economy was healthy and citizens were educated.
+Having acquired wealth through industrial ventures and trade, they firmly believed that such efforts should be encouraged — that its profits would be reaped if the workforce in the economy was healthy and citizens were educated.
 They put forth that societies could develop if the poor could labour, freedom of individuals was ensured and those with capital could operate without restraint.

 Ques 4.
 Why were socialists against private property and saw it as the root of all social ills?